peteparkinson/APM/README.md

 # General Use

 "Projects" are composed of "materials" which can be added to and removed from open projects.
-Materials are stock-keeping-units that are tracked by quantity, and also display data such as price, description, etc. Each project can be assigned to a Customer.
+Materials are stock-keeping-units that are tracked by quantity, and also contain data such as price, description, etc. Each project can be assigned to a Customer.
 Customer data such as name address and phone are tracked.
 Projects can be opened as needed and closed if it's been assigned to a customer.
 Upon closure, a project will generate an Invoice containing the information relevant to the sale, the customer's information and a user written message to the customer.

 ### Creating a Material
 Before a material can be added to a project, data about the material must be entered into the system.